 Providing vital onsite health, education, and employment services to families living in affordable housing communities.

-Founding in 1999, Project Access has been operating Family & Senior Resource Centers onsite in affordable housing communities.
+Founded in 1999, Project Access has been operating Family & Senior Resource Centers onsite in affordable housing communities.
 At these Centers, we provide access to tools, knowledge, and opportunities that cultivates strong communities, positive changes, and hopeful futures.

 Our Resource Centers serve as a “one-stop-shop” to help families, children, and seniors cultivate strong communities, positive changes, and hopeful futures.
 This model of service delivery allows Project Access to directly impact the lives of families while eliminating service barriers by bringing services directly to resident communities, meeting residents where they are.